Non-Compete & Employment Law

 Upon return from an approved FMLA leave, an employer must return the employee to the same job or an equivalent position.
 If the employee is not returned to his or her same job, the new job must be nearly identical to the previous job, meaning it must (1) offer the same shift or work schedule at a geographically proximate worksite, (2) involve the same or substantially similar duties, (3) include the same level of skill, effort, responsibility, and authority, (4) offer identical pay, and (5) provide identical benefits.

 Our attorneys have extensive experience with incorporating FMLA policies into employment manuals and ensuring employers have proper procedures in place for abiding by the FMLA and its accompanying regulations.
-Additionally, the Oberheiden Law Group has vigorously defended employment cases in which an employee has asserted that his rights were violated.
+Additionally, Oberheiden, P.C. has vigorously defended employment cases in which an employee has asserted that his rights were violated.
 Contact us to find out how we can help defend your business against unsubstantiated employment claims.

 Types of Discrimination